Dropbox Fax in 2026: Cost, Limits, and How It Actually Works

 Dropbox Fax is bundled with Dropbox.
 If you just want to send a fax and do not use Dropbox for file storage, you are signing up for two products when you only want one.

-FaxDrop gives you 2 free faxes per month.
+FaxDrop gives you 2 free faxes per month, up to 5 pages including cover.
 No Dropbox account.
 No annual commitment.
-No pages-vs-faxes math.

 Try FaxDrop FreeDropbox Fax vs. FaxDrop: Side by Side